 So I heard (through the grapevine, of course) that in a few days from now, you, my friend would be hosting a Halloween-themed bash.
 Now, I know you’re excited about it, and so am I!
 So that’s why we thought up the idea of a Halloween crafting article to provide you with lots of decorating inspirations.
 Naturally, of the paper crafting kind to get the whole family involved!

 The beautiful thing about crafting decorations from paper is the fact that you can get your kids involved in the whole process.
 Because all that energy and excitement brimming in those little bodies as they countdown to Halloween can be effectively channeled into turning your home into a spooky nest in time for the spooky party.

 In addition, your kids get to learn some handy DIY and crafting skills.
 Not to mention, the crafting activities give you increased bonding time with them.
 So, get ready to teach your little ones how to craft, decorate, and have fun all at the same time!

 Crafting Cute Halloween Party Invitation Cards

-Who’s gonna attend your party if no one is invited?
+But who’s gonna attend your party if no one is invited?
 Well, nobody, that’s for sure.
 So get those IVs ready.
-But instead of going with the usual design for invitation cards, stock up on paper (both card stock paper and patterned), scissors (decorative and plain), and get a-crafting with the kids.
+But don’t just go with the usual design for invitation cards.
+Instead, stock up on paper (both card stock paper and patterned), scissors (decorative and plain), and get a-crafting with the kids.

-Or a jack-o’-lantern card embellished with cutouts and shapes:
+Then again, a jack-o’-lantern card embellished with cutouts and shapes is great too: